-A brief guide to key points in this policy 3
+A brief guide to key points in this policy .
+3

-Policy Statement 4
+Policy Statement .
+4

-Scope of Policy 4
+Scope of Policy .
+4

-Kirklees College approach to positive behaviour 5
+Kirklees College approach to positive behaviour .
+5

-Student Code of Conduct 5
+Student Code of Conduct .
+5

-Key elements of a positive college community environment 5
+Key elements of a positive college community environment .
+5

-Positive Behaviour in Action 6
+Positive Behaviour in Action .
+6

-Inclusion Panel Hearings 7
+Inclusion Panel Hearings .
+7

-Exclusions of students with EHC Plan 8
+Exclusions of students with EHC Plan .
+8

-Suspending a Student 8
+Suspending a Student .
+8

-Suspension due to police investigation into criminal or high-risk behaviours 9
+Suspension due to police investigation into criminal or high-risk behaviours .
+9

-Enrolment Suitability Panel hearings 9
+Enrolment Suitability Panel hearings .
+9

 Student Appeal Procedures 10

 Appendix 1, Rewards and Consequences Procedure

 Appendix 2, Response to Incidents Across College

-A brief guide to key points in this policy: A withdrawal must not take place without following college.
+A brief guide to key points in this policy:

-In the first 42 days of enrolment, staff are asked to avoid issuing sanctions unless there is clear misconduct, but to focus on coaching conversations which can be recorded in student meetings on ProMonitor.
-Cooling off periods can be allowed after one-off incidents which do not pose an ongoing risk.
+- A withdrawal must not take place without following college policy and procedure. - In the first 42 days of enrolment, staff are asked to avoid issuing sanctions unless there is clear misconduct, but to focus on coaching conversations which can be recorded in student meetings on ProMonitor. - Cooling off periods can be allowed after one-off incidents which do not pose an ongoing risk.
 Cooling off periods should last for 48 hours maximum UNLESS there is a risk of harm to student or others.
-This should be logged in student comments on ProMonitor.
-Student suspensions can be agreed at Curriculum Area Manager (CAM) level where there is a risk of harm to student or others - a safeguarding risk assessment must be completed to determine this.
-This must be logged as a Disciplinary Suspension meeting on promonitor.
-Please note: If suspensions are not correctly reported the student is officially 'missing from education' therefore Curriculum Support Administrators must be informed of any cooling off period/suspension so registers can be marked accordingly.
-Disciplinaries up to the point of Inclusion Panel are carried out in the curriculum area.
-Students MUST be present, wherever possible, when they are issued with any sanction and they must be aware of the appeals process.
-If their presence is not possible they must be informed in writing.
-Cross college incidents and any sanctions required can be dealt with by the Student Experience team in partnership with the relevant CAM.
-CAMs/HoFs must request an Inclusion Panel when a decision needs to be made about whether the student can continue on their course.
-Inclusion Panel hearings must be scheduled within 10 working days of initial suspension/ incident, unless external agency involvement prevents this.
-Restorative Interventions must be used and recorded in ProMonitor prior to any disciplinary action wherever possible and realistic.
-Any interventions will be held virtually where face to face meetings are not possible.
-The relevant CAM or Head of Faculty (HOF) (or nominated other) will present the evidence at the Inclusion Panel hearing.
-The student has the right to advocacy and can ask a suitable person to attend to support them; this excludes legal representation.
-The college reserves the right to assess suitability of chosen advocate.
-Where the policy refers to 'classrooms' or 'college premises', this includes any college related activity including online and virtual Where there are concerns about a student's ability to complete their course for health- the referred to a Right Time, Right Place Panel for assessment.
-Principals (AP). Ц Complaints about the process or outcomes of appeals will be assessed by the Vice Principal (VP).
-Agreed exclusions can be until the end of the academic year, for the current and following year or permanent.
-Agreement to allow completion of course for excluded students will be made on a case by case basis.
-Parents / carers should be involved wherever possible and kept fully informed unless there are safeguarding concerns.
-Appropriate external agencies must be alerted to any exclusion of 16-19 year old students by the Student Experience Team e.g. C&K Careers, Local Authority.
+This should be logged in student comments on ProMonitor. - Where there is deemed to be an ongoing risk via a Safeguarding Risk Assessment completed with safeguarding team, students must be offered remote study wherever practicable and wellbeing and or SEND support available - □ Students shall be present, wherever possible, when they are issued with any sanction and they must be aware of the appeals process.
+If their presence is not possible they (and parent/carer/employer where applicable) must be informed in writing. - Appeals should be submitted via appeals@kirkleescollege.ac.uk - □ CAMs must convene an Inclusion Panel when a decision needs to be made about whether the student can continue with their education at Kirklees College - □ Inclusion Panel hearings must be scheduled within 15 working days of initial incident/request, unless external agency involvement prevents this. - Restorative Interventions must be offered in all cases of damaged relationships and recorded in ProMonitor - □ Any interventions will be held virtually where face to face meetings are not possible. - □ The relevant CAM will ensure all support and following of policy is evident before an Inclusion Panel takes place. - The student has the right to advocacy and can ask a suitable person (over 18 years of age) to attend to support them; this excludes legal representation.
+The college reserves the right to assess suitability of chosen advocate. - Where the policy refers to 'classrooms' or 'college premises', this includes any collegerelated activity including online and virtual - □ Appeals to the outcome of student panel hearings will be assessed by Safeguarding and Behaviour Manager - □ Complaints about the process or outcomes of appeals will be assessed by the Head of Student Experience. - □ Agreed exclusions can be until the end of the academic year, for the current and following academic year or permanent. - Parents/carers should be involved wherever possible and kept fully informed unless there are safeguarding concerns. - □ Appropriate external agencies must be alerted to any exclusion of 16-19 year old students by the CAM e.g. C&K Careers, Local Authority.